timwangdev/react-native-geocoder-reborn/README.md

 4. `requestHeaders` is useful together with Google API credentials restrictions by setting the `Referer` header.
 See [#20](https://github.com/timwangdev/react-native-geocoder-reborn/issues/20).

+5. In order to avoid hitting rate limit or reducing API queries, you could cache the results in your program whenever possible.

 ### `GeocodingObject`

 ```typescript